Español

 Texas Winter Storm Damage Claims for Vehicle Owners

 The deep freeze caused all sorts of damage to vehicles in Texas.
 Snow and ice crushed vehicle roofs and cracked windshields, either under their own weight or by knocking trees and other objects onto vehicles.
 The icy road conditions have also caused auto accidents, including collisions between multiple vehicles and between vehicles and road features.
 For these Texas winter storm claims, questions of liability will be important for those involving car accidents between two or more vehicles.
-If vehicles have been damaged outside of a crash event, like by a tree branch falling on them, claims may be filed under homeowners’ policies, instead of auto insurance policies.
-And depending on what object caused the damage, those claims may proceed under neighbors’ or others’ policies, instead of your own.
+If vehicles have been damaged outside of a crash event, like by a tree branch falling on them, claims may be filed under homeowners’ policies instead of auto insurance policies.
+Depending on what object caused the damage, those claims may proceed under neighbors’ or others’ policies instead of your own.

 Texas Winter Storm Damage Claims for Business Owners